KHobbs3/website/content/projects/blog.md

 Additionally, country borders are indistinguishable and identifying some locations requires extensive geographical knowledge.
 Can you see where Germany ends and Switzerland begins?

-Moreover, a non-obvious concern for visualizing numerical comparisons on maps is that viewers will automatically and perhaps subconsciously perceive coloured areas to be proportionate to their values.
+Moreover, a non-obvious concern for visualizing numerical comparisons on maps is that viewers will automatically and, perhaps subconsciously, perceive coloured areas to be proportionate to their values.
 In this case, it looks as though Canada rates the highest in life quality of those nations with both positive mindsets and circumstances when, in actuality, Finland ranks highest.

 ### Boring Yet Honest Visualizations